 A: Gusto now taxes benefits based on an employee's 2% shareholder status in their Gusto account.
 Employees designated as 2% shareholders in their Gusto account will automatically have their benefits taxed correctly.

 Q: What if a 2% shareholder status changes part way through the year?

 A: Change the 2% shareholder status in the employee's account.
 Employees who are 2% shareholders at any point during the year, must be taxed as such for the entire year.

 Q: Why isn't there a location in the employee profile to select that they're a 2% Shareholder?

 A: If your employee is receiving Owner's Draw payments, Gusto automatically associates them as company owners, and therefore 2% shareholders.

 Q: How do I pay taxes on the premiums if they aren't being deducted from me?

-A: The total premium amount is added to the owner's earning so that the income is taxed appropriately.
+A: The total premium amount is added to the 2% shareholder's gross earnings so that the income is taxed appropriately.